 I’m designated as essential personnel however have I concerns regarding reporting to my physical WSU work location.

 Contact your manager/supervisor.
 If you have a medical condition impacting your ability to report to work, contact your supervisor and HRS Disability Services at HRS.firstname.lastname@example.org or 509-335-4521.

 I still have questions.
 Who can I contact for assistance?

 Since each employee’s circumstances are different, please talk to your supervisor for additional guidance.
 Your Human Resource representative is also available to discuss concerns.

-Also see the COVID-19 Leave and Work FAQs for Employees and Managers
+- COVID-19 Leave and Work FAQs – For Employees and Managers